The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

-- Click the 3 dots in the upper right and select Users:
+- Click the wrench icon in the upper right corner and select Account Access:

 Merchant Center displays a list of users and their roles.

-If you do not see the Users option in the drop-down list, your account does not have administrative privileges.
+If you do not see the Account Access option in the drop-down list, your account does not have administrative privileges.

 - Click a user's row to edit it.
 The User Preferences view displays.

 If an account is not in the user list, click the + icon to add it.

 - In the User access section, check the

 - Click the Save button to save your changes.

 The Shopping Actions Order Manager role should appear next to the user in the user list.
 Repeat this process for all accounts that will access the Orders API or the Orders view in Merchant Center.

 You can use the Orders API in one of two modes, depending on whether you are building and testing your implementation in a sandbox, or you are deploying it to a production environment.
 Sandbox mode might also be where new API features can first be used.